doableware/djongo/docs/docs/using-django-with-mongodb-array-field.md

 ## List field

 `ArrayModelField` and `ArrayReferenceField` require all Models in the list to be of the same type.
-MongoDB allows the saving of arbitrary data inside it's embedded array.
+MongoDB allows the saving of arbitrary data inside it is embedded array.
 The `ListField` is useful in such cases.
 The list field cannot be represented in Django Admin though and can only be used in the python script.